Residency Application and Interviews

 The deadline for completed applications is Tuesday, October 14, 2021.
 Incomplete applications will not be considered and your application will not be reviewed until the supplemental application (linked above) is completed.
 We will not review your application without a complete supplemental.

 Applicants ARE allowed to upload this as a 4th LOR themselves.

 Applicants must NOT waive their right to read this particular “LOR” in order to upload it into ERAS themselves.

 Assign it to UVA Orthopaedic Surgery alone and no other program will be able to see it.

 Completed applications are reviewed by a committee of faculty and residents.
 We anticipate offering interviews in mid-November.
 There are limited interview spaces available, and they will fill on a first-come, first-served basis once invitations have gone out.
 All applicants will be notified of the dispensation of their file.

-Interview dates for 2019 are tentatively scheduled for Saturday December 7th and Saturday December 14th.
+Virtual Interview dates for 2021/2022 are tentatively scheduled for multiple dates TBD in January and February 2022.